 If you are immunocompromised or physically unable to pick up a box at either location, you can request a produce box be dropped off at your building by a Fenway Cares volunteer.

 Sign up at bit.ly//FenwayCaresFood.
 The same form can also be used to sign up to volunteer.

 Lifeboat Food Pantry

-The Lifeboat Food Pantry will be held at 105 Jersey St. from 4 to 6 p.m. on Thursdays.
+The Lifeboat Food Pantry, 105 Jersey St. will be open from 4 to 6 p.m. on Thursdays.
 All community residents experiencing food insecurity are welcome.

 Visit www.lifeboatboston.org/mission, email LifeboatBoston@gmail.com or phone 617-383-9864 for more information on this and other programs offered.